 We are currently undertaking internal development work on potential products for the consumer marketplace.
 This development work was previously being performed through our Consulting Agreement with Blaze Clinical, and Phillip A. Bosua, who served as our Chief Product Officer.
 In his current role as Chief Executive Officer, Mr. Bosua continues to lead these efforts.
-We have announced the development of our UBAND Calorie Counter and our UBAND CGM.
-We have also recently announced the engagement of a manufacturing partner we will work with to bring these products to market.
-We will make further announcements regarding these products as development and manufacturing work on them progresses.
+We have announced the development of our UBAND continuous glucose monitor and our desire to obtain US Food and Drug Administration approval for the marketing of this product to the diabetic and pre-diabetic population.
+We have also recently announced the engagement of a manufacturing partner we will work with to bring this product to market.
+We will make further announcements regarding this product as development and manufacturing work progresses.